RicardoGabriel/Monetary-Policy-and-the-Wage-Inflation-Unemployment-Tradeoff/README.md

 Folder [Text](https://github.com/RicardoGabriel/Monetary-Policy-and-the-Wage-Inflation---Unemployment-Tradeoff/tree/main/Text) presents the Tex version of the written article.

-%and also the response to the editors and two referee reports from the first revision at the European Economic Review

 Folder [Data](https://github.com/RicardoGabriel/Monetary-Policy-and-the-Wage-Inflation---Unemployment-Tradeoff/tree/main/Data) stores all data.

 Folder [Code](https://github.com/RicardoGabriel/Monetary-Policy-and-the-Wage-Inflation---Unemployment-Tradeoff/tree/main/Code) stores all Stata and MATLAB codes used to produce the figures and tables in the paper.